jerryhgladinet/docs/admin/source/chapter03.rst

 4.10 Default Group Policy
 *************************

 Default group policy can be applied to all tenants in the cluster.
-However, if the tenant also define its own group policy, the tenant policy can over ride cluster wide default group policy.
+However, if the tenant also defines its own group policy, the tenant policy can over ride cluster wide default group policy.

 Please reference the ``Group Policy`` in the tenant administrator section for full list of policy items.